snowflakedb/snowpark-python/.github/ISSUE_TEMPLATE/bug-report-for-local-testing.md

 3. What did you do?

-   If possible, provide a recipe for reproducing the error.
+   If possible, provide a recipe for reproducing the issue.
    A complete runnable program is good.

 4. What did you expect to see?

    What should have happened and what happened instead?
-Please describe the expected behavior when the same code is run against a Snowflake connection.
+Please describe the expected behavior or output when the same code is run against a Snowflake connection.

 <!--